rob-solana/locktower/README.md

 |         2 |       8 |                   10 |
 |         1 |      16 |                   17 |

 At time 10 the new votes caught up to the previous votes.
-But the vote created at time 2 expires at 10, so the when next vote at time 11 is applied the entire stack will unroll.
+But the vote created at time 2 expires at 10, so the when next vote at time 11 is applied the votes including and above `vote 2` will be popped.

 | vote time | lockout | lock expiration time |
 |----------:|--------:|---------------------:|
 |        11 |       2 |                   13 |
 |         1 |      16 |                   17 |

+The lockout for `vote 1` will not increase from 16 until the stack is rebuilt and a 5th vote is added.
+The fifth vote must occur on or before time 17.

 ### Slashing and Rewards